-- Establish new and expand on existing apprenticeship programs in NJ that are registered with the USDOL, and are within occupations that are currently listed on USDOL's approved occupation list which can be found here; - Establish apprenticeship programs in high growth occupations, sectors, or industries in NJ as indicated in the subsequent section.
+- Establish new and expand on existing apprenticeship programs in NJ that are registered with the United States Department of Labor (USDOL), and are within occupations that are currently listed on USDOL's approved occupation list which can be found here; - Establish apprenticeship programs in high growth occupations, sectors, or industries in New Jersey (NJ) as indicated in the subsequent section. - Support workers and businesses who have been adversely affected by the COVID-19 pandemic.